 You may ask yourself what to do with those old credit cards that are taking up space in your wallet.
 Your first thought maybe to close the accounts.
 Surprisingly, closing them may not be the best option.
 Here are some things to consider.

-If you have a card that is costing you money or has unfavorable terms, consider closing the account.
+If you have a card with an outstanding and/or unfavorable terms, consider closing the account.
 Cards with annual fees, high interest rates, low credit limits, or that are restricted – like a retail store card – are good candidates.
 Always get rid of newer cards before the older cards.
 This way there’ll be little impact on your credit score because newer cards have a limited credit history.

 There are several factors to consider before closing a credit card account.
 Weigh your options carefully before making a decision.

 Article provided by Local Government Federal Credit Union.

 The advice provided is for informational purposes only.